 Nirbhaya convict Mukesh Singh moves SC challenging rejection of mercy plea by President

-New Delhi, Jan 25: Nirbhaya convict Mukesh Singh has moved the Supreme Court Supreme Court challenging rejection of mercy plea by President Ram Nath Kovind.
+New Delhi, Jan 25: Nirbhaya convict Mukesh Singh has moved the Supreme Court challenging rejection of mercy plea by President Ram Nath Kovind.

 "A petition has been filed under Article 32 for judicial review of the manner of rejection of the mercy petition in terms of the judgement of the Supreme Court in the Shatrughan Chauhan case," advocate Vrinda Grover, who is representing Kumar, told PTI.